 For Our Catholic Patients

-Catholic Liturgies are celebrated in the Chapel at 11:30am Tuesday through Thursday and 4:00pm on Saturday.
-These may be viewed on Channel 39 of your television.
+Catholic Liturgies are celebrated in the Chapel at 11:30am Tuesday through Friday and occasionally Monday at 11:00 am.
+These may be viewed on Channel 39 of your television, which always has a live feed to the Chapel.

 Communion is distributed daily to patient rooms by Extraordinary Ministers of Hoy Communion and/or members of the Spiritual Care Department.